taznasafi/Guss/README.md

 ### Add the following content to the .env file:
 This file will store your credentials and configuration settings, such as the API credentials and base URL.
 To get your API credentials please visit: https://bdc.fcc.gov/ register to create an account to get your username and hash code (api key) which you can copy and paste in the .env file using the structure provided below:
 ```

-credentials = {'USERNAME':'', 'HASH_VALUE':''}
+credentials = {'USERNAME':'your.email@domain.com', 'HASH_VALUE':'your registerd api ke'}
 BASE_URL = 'https://broadbandmap.fcc.gov'
 ```
 ---

 ### Running `main.py` in VSCode Interpreter

-Follow these steps to run a `main.py` Python file using the Visual Studio Code (VSCode) interpreter.
+Follow these steps to run a `main.py` Python file using the Visual Studio Code (VSCode) interpreter or any python interpreter of you choice.
+Example below is for Vscode only

 #### 1. **Open VSCode**